Access premium content without the subscription fees.

 In all three of these scenarios, there are specific parameters for how companies handle, store, and distribute your personal data.
-Yet, in a work-from-home world, it’s become more and more difficult for companies to enforce the proper application of personal data.
+Yet, in a work-from-home world, it’s becoming more and more difficult for companies to enforce protections against sensitive data to prevent both internal and external data breaches.
 Data misuse occurs when individuals or organizations use personal data beyond those stated intentions.
 Often, data misuse isn’t the result of direct company action but rather the missteps of an individual or even a third-party partner.
 For example, a bank employee might access private accounts to view a friend’s current balance, or a marketer using one client’s data to inform another customer’s campaign.

 To be clear, data misuse isn’t necessarily theft—theft occurs when a bad actor takes personal data without permission—data misuse is when legitimately collected information is applied in a way beyond its original purpose.
 Typically, these instances are less malicious than an insider threat selling company data to a third party and instead take a more negligent approach.
-In broad strokes, data misuse tends to fall into three categories:
+In broad strokes, there are 3 different types of data misuse:

 In September 2019, Twitter admitted to letting advertisers access its users’; personal data to improve the targeting of marketing campaigns.
 Cited by the company as an internal error, the bug allowed Twitter’s Tailored Audiences advertisers access to user email addresses and phone numbers.
 Twitter’s ad buyers could then cross-reference their marketing database with Twitters to identify shared customers and serve them targeted ads—all without our permission.